jlejeune/jlejeune.home-ansible/README.md

 Edit hosts.yaml inventory file to add the name and the temporary IP of your new worker.

+Create a new file in inventory/host_vars folder matching the hostname of your new worker and fill it with the correct values.

 Run these commands:
 ```sh
 ansible-playbook playbooks/bootstrap.yml -e 'ansible_user=pi' --ask-pass -l <NEW_WORKER_NAME>